tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Basis : Impostor<br>

-The puppeteer can curse a crewmate and force them to kill the next non-impostor they come near.<br>
+The Puppeteer can curse a crewmate and force them to kill the next non-impostor they come near.<br>
 The cursed crewmate can also kill a mad role.<br>
 It is not possible for puppeteer to perform a normal kill.<br>